-With funding from the Government of Canada’s Rural Transit Solutions Fund, the qathet Regional District is exploring the feasibility of a rural on-demand transit option for Electoral Areas A, B, C, D and Tla’amin Nation.
-This study will analyze various service models to see if on-demand transit is a good fit for our region and look at how on-demand transit would integrate with the existing rural paratransit service.
+With funding from the Government of Canada’s Rural Transit Solutions Fund, the qathet Regional District and Tla’amin Nation are exploring the feasibility of a rural on-demand transit option for Electoral Areas A, B, C, D and Tla’amin Nation.
+This study will analyze various service models to see if digital on-demand transit is a good fit for our region and look at how on-demand transit would integrate with the existing rural paratransit service.

+One of the options we are exploring is on-demand transit, also known as digital on-demand transit.
+This is a service where someone can request a trip between two locations.
 Unlike a fixed route service where the bus comes at set times to designated stops, on-demand transit riders typically use app-based technology to schedule rides when they need them.
-Routes, stops and overall travel-times are determined by passenger pick-up and drop-off destinations.
+Routes, stops and overall travel-times are determined by passenger pick-up and drop-off locations.

 With partial funding from the qRD, BC Transit operates three fixed paratransit routes in the rural areas of the qathet region: